REDPalette12/UlverseDocs/docs/characters/riley_umbra.md

 **Height:** \
 **Weight:** \
-**Eye Color:** Purple \
+**Eye Colour:** Purple \
-**Hair Color & Style:** Black \
+**Hair Colour & Style:** Black \
 **Skin Tone:** \
 **Distinguishing Features:**

 - Pure black sclera with glowing purple irises and slit pupils
+- Always wears the Umbra Family crest(rotated with his third pointing up) somewhere on his person as a show of family love and pride

 **Typical Clothing Style:**

+- Business attire

 ## **Personal Information**

 **Personality:**
 Thinks people are below him, rarely respects them unless he has deemed them worthy.
 Despite this, he does care for existence and despises liars, especially those whose lies cause harm to many others.
 He tends to harshly punish those who cause great destruction or harm through their lies.
-If anyone picks a fight with him he tends to mess with them first before showing them how weak they are in comparison, however due to his shadow sight ability he is able to very accuratly discern another's strength. \
+If anyone picks a fight with him he tends to mess with them first before showing them how weak they are in comparison, however due to his 'All Seeing Shadow' ability he is able to very accurately discern another's strength. \
 **Strengths:** \
 **Weaknesses:** \
 **Fears/Phobias:** \
 **Hobbies & Interests:** \
-**Likes:** \
+**Likes:**

+- Tea, all kinds, but particularly enjoys \
+  **Dislikes:**
-**Dislikes:** \
+- Liars \

 ## **Abilities & Skills** \